jsharty/starter-academic/content/publication/2021-Harty-BookReviewLostAndFound/index.md

 publication: Social Service Review, 95(2), 358-364.
 publication_short: ""

 abstract: (Book Review) Book review of 'Lost and Found - Young Fathers in the Age of Unwed Parenthood.'
 By Paul Florsheim and David Moore.
-New York: Oxford University Press, 2020.
+Oxford University Press, 2020.
 Pp. 432. $29.95 (cloth).

 # Summary.
 An optional shortened abstract.
 summary: ""